 Note: Taken from the Commission of Higher Education/Middle States Association of Colleges and Schools

 The College participates in the SUNY mandate for the assessment of its general education program.
 This assessment process was designed and implemented by faculty in 2002.
 All of the course-level assessment is embedded within the evaluation of student work regularly required for each course in the general education program.

 All results are aggregated by course and no student's work is ever individually identified.
 The results are analyzed only for the improvement of teaching and learning and data is shared with the college and SUNY.

 To learn more about the courses approved for SUNY General Education transfer see the academic advisors or the college counselors.

-In addition to General Education assessment and college-wide assessment, the SUNY Trustees are also now requiring additional assessment in four areas: Basic Communication, Mathematics, Critical Thinking and Student Engagement.
-A program to assess in these four areas is underway.
+In addition to General Education assessment and college-wide assessment, the SUNY Trustees also require additional assessment in four areas: Basic Communication, Mathematics, Critical Thinking and Student Engagement.
+A program to assess in these four areas is under way.